“Intelligence is the ability to adapt to change.” – Stephen Hawking

 Specific Behavioral Interview Questions About Adapting to Change:

-Most interviewers will ask very targeted behavioural interview questions to understand exactly how you adapt to change in the workplace and in the specific role they are recruiting for.
-The following are 9 behavioural interview questions about adapting to change that you may be asked.
+Most interviewers will ask very targeted behavioral interview questions to understand exactly how you adapt to change in the workplace and in the specific role they are recruiting for.
+The following are 9 behavioral interview questions about adapting to change that you may be asked.

 Here are some prepared Answers:

 Tell me about a situation in which you have had to adjust to changes that were outside of your control.
 How did you handle it?

 Tell me about a time when you had to adjust to a colleague’s working style in order to complete a project or achieve your objectives.